 By-Law Enforcement and Licensing

-The Municipal Law Enforcement Officer has a variety of responsibilities including the enforcement of parking, water testing for municipally owned buildings, lottery licensing, animal control, noise complaints, signage and property standards.
+The Municipal Law Enforcement Officer has a variety of responsibilities including the enforcement of parking, animal control, noise complaints, property standards, lottery licences, signage and water testing for municipally owned buildings.
 Other by-laws which impose regulations on the general public are also enforced.

 Filing a Complaint: All complaints under a by-law must be submitted to the By-Law Department in writing, either hard copy or via email with the complainants contact information, nature of alleged complaint and return contact information if the complainant requests a response.
 All personal information is collected in accordance with the Municipal Freedom of Information and Protection of Privacy Act.